emerald-dao/emerald-academy-v2/src/lib/content/courses/intermediate-cadence/en/chapter4/day2.md

 1. Using the same exact example as we did in the lesson, modify the code to allow the user to withdraw if it has been (submit a separate answer for each):

 - 1 day
-- 1 week
+- 1 chapter
 - 1 month
 - 1 year
-- 15 years, 8 months, 3 weeks, 1 day, 12 hours, 14 minutes, and 12 seconds (hahahahahhhahahahaha I'm so sorry)
+- 15 years, 8 months, 3 chapters, 1 day, 12 hours, 14 minutes, and 12 seconds (hahahahahhhahahahaha I'm so sorry)

 2. How do you get the current unix timestamp in Cadence?